-Talking to Yourself: A Key Strategy to Practicing Speaking
+Talking to Yourself: A Key Strategy to Practice Speaking

 While the ultimate goal is to speak proficiently with others, spending significant time speaking to yourself is an effective way to practice conversation.